storj/storj/docs/design/storagenode-graceful-exit-ui.md

 Once the exit is initiated the command returns.
 The graceful exit process cannot be cancelled.

-Initiating an graceful exit adds an entry with `satellite_id`, `initiated_at`, and `starting_disk_usage` to `graceful_exit_status` table. `starting_disk_usage` is loaded from `pieces.Service`.
+Initiating an graceful exit adds an entry with `satellite_id`, `initiated_at`, and `starting_disk_usage` to `satellites` table. `starting_disk_usage` is loaded from `pieces.Service`.
 The graceful exit service starts a new worker for exiting, if one doesn't already exist.

 Add a command `storagenode exit-status` that a storage node operator can execute to get Graceful Exit status.
 This report should return a list of exiting nodes with:
 - Domain name